 White Castle Las Vegas Menu

-At any of the four locations in Las Vegas, you can expect to see the same menu offering you several slider combos, slides, drinks, and deserts.
+At any of the four locations in Las Vegas, you can expect to see the same menu offering you several slider combos, slides, drinks, and desserts.

 The Vegas Slider Combos give you six different options to choose from.
 You can go for the original slider, cheese slider, double slider, double cheese slider, chicken slider, or fish slider.
 Any of these combos will come with a drink and a side of fries.